House of Retreats

 The presence alone breathes wisdom into the air.

 These ancient ones are a representation in time standing still.

 Each tree is a house and home in all conditions.

 How bold and how brave to bear all, to all, everywhere.

 Persists to giving having taken root to stand.
-So firmly in its landing, as a simple tiny acorn once upon a time, not big at all.
+So firmly in its landing, as a simple tiny acorn once upon a time, it all began.

-Oh great one who sees and hears all, let your knowledge enter in my conscious sphere, that I may grasp the whispers of wisdom blowing in your beard.
+Oh great one who sees and hears all, let your knowledge enter in my consciousness, that I may grasp the wisdom blowing in in the air.